leangjia/blender_docs/manual/render/cycles/gpu_rendering.rst

 No, each GPU can only access its own memory.

-What renders faster, Nvidia or AMD, CUDA, Optix or OpenCL?
+What renders faster, Nvidia or AMD, CUDA, OptiX or OpenCL?
 ----------------------------------------------------------

 This varies depending on the hardware used.
 Different technologies also have different compute times